 In the early 1980s, a number of solid-body Epiphone instruments were produced in the USA once more, branded Epiphone USA.
 No bass models were officially offered, however at least one oddity came out of the Kalamazoo plant: the Epiphone E-3 / B-450.
-It was basically a Gibson G3, which was at the end of it's production run, with it's bottom horn removed and the tip of the headstock reshaped.
-At least two examples exist - probably more.
+It was basically a Gibson G3, which was at the end of its production run, with it's bottom horn removed and the tip of the headstock reshaped.
+At least three examples exist - probably more.

 Today, Epiphone guitars and basses are produced in China and Korea.
 The Epiphone bass range is greater than it has ever been, with replicas of many classic instruments widely available at reasonable prices.